-Koan Meditation Journeys with John Tarrant—download, carry with you, listen:
+Koan Meditation Journeys with John Tarrant—download & listen

 The teachings are a record of the meetings with the dragon; they are a discovery of what is true and intrinsic to life.